Opus10/qik/docs/errors.md

 #### Lock File Not Found

 `Must configure env lock file (venvs.default.lock-file) when using --since on pydists.` means you're using the `--since` option with `qik` and have a command with `pydist` dependencies.
-Commands that use module graph dependencies also may depend on python distributions.
+Commands that use module graph dependencies also may depend on Python distributions.

 To use this functionality with `--since`, qik needs the lock file of the virtual environment.
 Configure a default like so: